tapati93/Pedestrian-Count-in-Germany-Based-on-Covid-and-Weather/README.md

 ## Conclusion

-1.Getting the streaming data from multiple data source
+1. Getting the streaming data from multiple data source

-2.Frequent disruption in connection from SQL Cloud server while connecting it to tableau live data .
+2. Frequent disruption in connection from SQL Cloud server while connecting it to tableau live data .

-3.Generating Latitude & Longitude as these data was unavailable in API and joining this static data with streaming data.
+3. Generating Latitude & Longitude as these data was unavailable in API and joining this static data with streaming data.